surgiie/blade-cli/README.md

 ### Unit Testing

-If utilizing the `\BladeCLI\Blade` class directly in an app, the following methods maybe utilized to make unit testing easier:
+If utilizing the `\Surgiie\BladeCLI\Blade` class directly in an app, the following methods maybe utilized to make unit testing easier:

 ```php